 Voice-at-the-edge processing solves this dilemma by serving as a local source of processing and storage for many systems.
 Voice-at-the-edge only sends relevant data through to the cloud instead of all data, which reduces bandwidth needs and latency.
 In addition to using cloud bandwidth more efficiently and improving voice-enabled remote controls’ response times, processing voice data locally often results in:

-The development of communications protocols like Zigbee RF4CE and Bluetooth Low Energy (LE) Audio promises to take local transmission of voice data to new heights.
+The development of communications protocols like Zigbee RF4CE and Bluetooth LE Audio promises to take local transmission of voice data to new heights.

 Zigbee RF4CE is a low-power solution that enables low-latency two-way communications for a wide range of voice-enabled products, from keyless entry systems to remote controls.
 A full-featured Zigbee RF4CE remote control will often have a digital PDM microphone that records voice data through an audio inlet at the top of the remote.
 Since PDM is in digital format, users can hold the microphone in the remote a reasonable distance away from the hardware codec without negatively impacting audio performance.
 Other notable features include longer battery life, longer range of use, robust “Find My Remote” features, and non-line-of-sight operation.